LokurasRlz/Code-Review-Project/README.md

 # Hello Microverse

-In this project, I set up a "Hello world" repository.
+In this project, I set up a "Survey Form" repository.
 No complex coding was required for this exercise.
 Our goal here is to master all of the tools and best practices we learned about in previous steps..